Dr Pia GottschallerSenior Lecturer, Conservation

-P. Gottschaller, T. Learner and J. Mazurek, “Hermelindo Fiaminghi’s Quadrature of the Circle between 1954 and 1959: From Concrete Enamel to Giotto’s Tempera,” in: New Material Histories of Concrete Art in Argentina, Uruguay and Brazil, ibid.
+P. Gottschaller, T. Learner and J. Mazurek, “Hermelindo Fiaminghi’s Quadrature of the Circle between 1954 and 1959: From Concrete Enamel to Giotto’s Tempera,” in: Purity Is a Myth: The Materiality of Concrete Art from Argentina, Brazil, and Uruguay, ibid.

-I. Alonso, P. Gottschaller, C. C. Marsh, A. Perchuk and L. Lee, “Energy, Legibility, Purity: Color in Argentine Concrete Art,” in: New Material Histories of Concrete Art in Argentina, Uruguay and Brazil , ibid.
+I. Alonso, P. Gottschaller, C. C. Marsh, A. Perchuk and L. Lee, “Energy, Legibility, Purity: Color in Argentine Concrete Art,” in: Purity Is a Myth: The Materiality of Concrete Art from Argentina, Brazil, and Uruguay, ibid.